CleanestMink126/DSA-19-Dev/datastructures/day02/README.md

     `public void addLast(Chicken c)`

-3. Sometimes a chicken will confuse the beginning of the line with the end of the line, and Ben needs to be able to deal with this.
+3. Sometimes a chicken will confuse the beginning of the line with the end of the line, and Prava needs to be able to deal with this.
 Implement `addFirst` that will allow a chicken to be added to the front of the `LinkedList`.
 Remember to consider the special case where `size` is 0.

     `public void addFirst(Chicken c)`